Skip to main content

 Urge Surfing: A Mindful Way to Manage Cravings and Impulses

 Urge surfing is based on the premise that cravings and urges are like waves in the ocean.
 They rise in intensity, reach a peak, and then gradually subside.
 By visualizing urges as waves, individuals can learn to "surf" rather than being overwhelmed and driven by them.
 The key is to remain aware and present, observing the urge without judgment and without acting on it.
 Urge surfing retrains your brain.
-Giving into urges reinforces the behavior and maintains the habit.
+Giving in to urges reinforces the behavior and maintains the habit.
 By not acting on the urges, you detach the urge from the object of the urge (food, drugs, sex, gambling, etc.), and your brain learns that having urges and not giving in to them is a more adaptive option.

 The process of urge surfing involves several key steps (Linehan, 2015):

 1. Awareness: The first step is to become aware of the urge when it arises.
-This consists in recognizing the physical and emotional sensations associated with the urge.
+This consists of recognizing the physical and emotional sensations associated with the urge.
 For example, for some people who emotionally overeat, the urge may be related to underlying low mood, anxiety, or boredom.

 2. Observation: Once aware of the urge, individuals are encouraged to observe it mindfully.
 This means paying attention to the urge without trying to suppress or fight it.
 It can be helpful to mentally note the characteristics of the urge, such as where it is felt in the body, its intensity, and any accompanying thoughts or emotions.
 Ask yourself: